rahulsingh237/WatchMe/README.md

 # WatchMe
-Eye tracking and pose estimation, applied to Netflix (currently). </br>
-Automatically pauses the video when looked away from, resumes, when looked at again.
+Basically, a cross-platfrom utility using eye tracking and pose estimation to play/pause videos based on if the user is looking at/awayfrom the screen.

+# Dependencies:

+1.`OpenCV` v3

+2.`psutils` for process management

+3.`pyautogui` for GUI automation

+Currently supports Netflix only. </br>

+WatchMe must be running in the background, while streaming on Netflix.